-This report identified three intertwined lead crises factors that to the disinformation: the lack of policies against disinformation, public distrust towards the government and the media, and political polarization of the public.
+This report identified three intertwined factors that lead to the crises of disinformation: the lack of policies against disinformation, public distrust towards the government and the media, and political polarization of the public.
 These factors resulted in the erosion of democratic institutions and norms.
-We reached this conclusion by analyzing three countries that different faced levels of democratic backsliding, specifically Hungary (autocratizing), the United States (democratic crisis), and the United Kingdom (crisis contained).
+We reached this conclusion by analyzing three countries that faced different levels of democratic backsliding, specifically Hungary (autocratizing), the United States (democratic crisis), and the United Kingdom (crisis contained).

 In Chapter One, we looked at Hungary which has arguably experienced the most severe levels of democratic backsliding over the past decade.
 In Hungary, the Orbán government has been accused of strengthening its influence over formerly independent media through steadily tightening regulations by introducing legislative amendments and purchasing ownership.
-Additionally, quantitative analysis was presented of how both the disinformation from Russia and disinformation and conspiracy theories from Hungary itself are facilitating both an import and export of disinformation in the case of Hungary.
+Additionally, quantitative analysis was presented of how both the disinformation from Russia and disinformation and conspiracy theories from Hungary itself are facilitating both the import and export of disinformation in the case of Hungary.